Clubs & Organizations

 The club also assists the wider community: The Center for Food Action in Mahwah; Center for Hope & Safety in Rochelle Park; Eva’s Village in Paterson; Oasis in Paterson; Ramapo-Bergen Animal Refuge in Oakland; Rebuilding Together in Ridgewood; West Bergen Mental Healthcare in Ridgewood; and YCS Holley Center in Hackensack (to name just a few).

-Popular annual community events are a fashion show, plant sale, town-wide garage sale (biennial), holiday breakfast, and band night.
+Popular annual community events are a fashion show, spring and fall plant and flower sales and an annual town-wide garage sale.
 Along with hosting these events, the organization awards college scholarships to high school seniors each year and coordinates community service outreach programs and education.

 Democratic Club of Allendale